Marikana massacre

-The massacre occurred on the seventh day of an illegal wildcat strike at the mine: although the initial strikers were primarily rock drill operators belonging to the National Union of Mineworkers (NUM), the strike action was launched without NUM endorsement.
-The strikers sought a sizeable wage increase, to R12,500 monthly, to be negotiated outside the existing collective wage agreement.
-Early reports, later denied, suggested that they had been encouraged in this demand by the Association of Mineworkers and Construction Union (AMCU), the NUM's more militant and fast-growing rival.
-When the NUM refused to represent their demands and Lonmin refused to meet with them, the aggrieved mineworkers launched the strike on 10 August 2012.
+The massacre occurred on the seventh day of an unauthorized wildcat strike at the mine which was launched without the endorsement of the National Union of Mineworkers (NUM).
+The strikers sought a wage increase to be negotiated outside the existing collective wage agreement.
+Early reports suggested that they had been encouraged by the Association of Mineworkers and Construction Union (AMCU).
+When the NUM refused to represent their demands and Lonmin refused to meet with them, the mineworkers launched the strike on 10 August 2012.
 On 11 August, senior representatives of the NUM opened fire on the strikers as they marched towards the NUM's office; two wounded strikers were wrongly reported killed, vastly heightening tensions.

 Between 12 August and 14 August, violence escalated among the strikers, the SAPS, and private security officers employed by Lonmin.
-During this period, as the strikers armed themselves and additional police forces were deployed to Marika, ten people were killed.
+During this period, ten people were killed.
 Five of them – three strikers and two SAPS members – were killed in a single confrontation on 13 August.
 In addition, two Lonmin security officers were killed on 12 August, and three other Lonmin mine employees were killed in isolated incidents for which strikers are presumed to be responsible.
-Failed attempts to negotiate a peaceful resolution were launched by SAPS and the leadership of both Amcu and the NUM.
+Failed attempts to negotiate a peaceful resolution were launched by SAPS and the leadership of both AMCU and the NUM.